Anwarvic/anwarvic.github.io/my_collections/_machine-translation/Back-Translation.md

 ---
 title: "Back-translation"
-date: 2016-06-03
+date: 2015-11-20
-cover: /image1.png
+cover: /image0.png
+labs: ["University of Edinburgh"]
 ---

 Back-translation is a semi-supervised mechanism proposed in this paper:
-"[Improving Neural Machine Translation Models with Monolingual Data](https://arxiv.org/pdf/1511.06709.pdf)" by the Rico Sennrich and the University of Edinburgh in 2016 that uses a reverse translation system make the best use out of target-side monolingual data.
+"[Improving Neural Machine Translation Models with Monolingual Data](https://arxiv.org/pdf/1511.06709.pdf)" by the Rico Sennrich and the University of Edinburgh in 2015 that uses a reverse translation system make the best use out of target-side monolingual data.

 Back-translation operates in a semi-supervised setup where both